-The absence of a limitation (at the time), if that is a problem, must rather be resolved by the legislator and not by legal devices of interpretation (point 4.1 of the reasons).
+The lack of limitation (at the time), if this is a problem, should rather be resolved by the legislator and not by legal artificial interpretations (point 4.1 of the reasons).

 Chapter 46.
-G10 / 93 - Scope of the examination and appeal procedure ex-parte against a decision rejecting an application
+G10 / 93 & #8211; Scope of the review and appeal procedure ex-parte against a decision rejecting an application

 decision G10 / 93 was issued on November 30, 1994.

-In the case of an appeal against a decision rejecting the examination, does the Board of Appeal carry out a complete analysis of the patentability or is it limited to the grounds for rejecting the court of first instance? instance (ie without re-analyzing the validity conditions that the Examining Division considered fulfilled).
+When appealing against a decision against rejection, does the Board of Appeal carry out a full analysis of patentability or is it limited to the grounds for rejection of the court of first instance instance (ie without re-analyzing the validity conditions that the exam division considered as fulfilled).

-The Grand Chamber first notes that, for an inter-party procedure, the consideration of limited new grounds were justified by the contentious procedure (point 2 of the grounds) and by the judicial nature of the appeal.
+The Grand Chamber notes first of all that, for an inter-party procedure, consideration limited new grounds were justified by the contentious procedure (point 2 of the grounds) and by the judicial nature of the appeal.

 On the contrary, the procedure ex-parte is an administrative procedure and therefore more inquisitorial (point 3 of the reasons).
 Thus, boards of appeal may take into account new grounds, new evidence or new facts.

-However, it is not necessary to carry out a full examination (point 4 of the reasons), as this falls within the competence of the Examining Divisions.
-If the Board of Appeal believes that a condition of patentability is not fulfilled, it may:
+However, it is not necessary to carry out a full examination (point 4 of the reasons), as this falls within the competence of the examination divisions.
+If the Board of Appeal believes that a condition of patentability is not met, it may:

-- request the Examining Division to study the matter.
+- ask the exam division to examine the matter.

 This principle does not violate no reformatio in pejus (point 6 of the reasons), because no decision can be worse than the rejection of the application.